pubannotation/pubannotation-map/README.md

 <li>Different shades of color are related to the number of PubAnnotation </li>

 # Acknowledgements
-Zoomable treemap was originally developed by <a href="https://bost.ocks.org/mike/treemap/">Mike Bostock</a> using the javascript libray <a href="https://d3js.org">D3.js</a>.
+PubAnnotation Map was based on the original work of <a href="https://bost.ocks.org/mike/treemap/">Mike Bostock</a> using the javascript libray <a href="https://d3js.org">D3.js</a> and the work of <a href="https://gist.github.com/JacquesJahnichen/42afd0cde7cbf72ecb81">Jahnichen Jacques</a>.

 # License
 PubAnnotation Map is freely available to anyone.